 The band changed their name to Drunken Jury shortly after the single's release.
 Ken Sullivan's brother David 'Sullo' Sullivan joined Very Mental/Drunken Jury around this time.
 I'm not sure of the exact date of the name change but they were being billed as Drunken Jury by the time of their appearance at the "Let's Get Serious 2" punk festival held at the TV Club in Dublin on the 30 September 1983 featuring the cream of local punk bands at the time, plus UK headliner Conflict.
 Drunken Jury also appear on the aforementioned It's Not Just All Leprechauns cassette compilation.
 Gipo and Donagh O'Leary were also in a band called Rawhide who are also on the cassette comp.

 Ken Webster left the band in late 1983 and went to London.
-He later joined the Foreign Legion in France.
-Donagh O'Leary also moved to London where he is now based and has played in various outfits (Jesse James, Dave Vanians Phantom Chords, The Wild Frontiers, Naz Nomad & The Nightmares, Tenpole Tudor) and done session work with Marc Almond and Peter Perrett a.o.
+He later joined the French Foreign Legion.
+Donagh O'Leary also moved to London where he is now based and has played in various outfits (This Eternal Waiting, Jesse James, Dave Vanians Phantom Chords, The Wild Frontiers, Naz Nomad & The Nightmares, Tenpole Tudor) and done session work with Marc Almond and Peter Perrett a.o.
 Pat Thorpe is currently in the Ultra Montanes.
-Another member Gipo (later of Stigmata Martyr, now in the Dubtones) later formed Raw Hide with Donagh O'Leary.
+Gipo was later in Stigmata Martyr and The Dubtones.

 We need your help to correct and/or complete this entry.
 If you can provide more information about this band, have scans, photos or any other memorabilia we can use, or spare copies of any releases, then please get in touch.